elexisvenator/MyLittleCMS/README.md

 My Little CMS is vaguely a website api and vaguely a CMS.
 It was not built with any production use case in mind.
 Instead the purpose is to imagine what a clean, production ready application might look like if it went all-in with [Critterstack](https://jasperfx.net/).
 Additionally, this app is used to identify potential questions, feature gaps and bugs in critterstack usage so that they can be fed back (or contributed back) to the critterstack team.

+## Get started

+### Prerequisites

+- Docker
+- Dotnet 9

+### How to try it out

+- Open in visual studio
+- Run the application by running the MyLittleCMS.AppHost project.

 ## Application requirements

 (these requirements are nonsensical, and intended to test a bunch of different features)